 The Commonwealth enters into a Coordination of Benefits Agreement with Medicare for the Medical Assistance populations.
-Consistent with 42 C.F.R. §438.3(t), the Primary Contractor must enter into individual Coordination of Benefits Agreements with Medicare for members dually eligible for Medicaid and Medicare and participate in the automated claims crossover process.
+Consistent with 42 C.F.R. §438.3(t), the Primary Contractor or its BH-MCO must enter into individual Coordination of Benefits Agreements with Medicare for members dually eligible for Medicaid and Medicare and participate in the automated claims crossover process.

-The Primary Contractor must ensure that a Member who is eligible for both Medicaid and Medicare benefits has the right to access a Medicare product or service from the Medicare Provider of his/her choice, regardless of whether that Provider is enrolled in the Primary Contractor network.
-Primary Contractors may establish policies and procedures for their networks that maximize opportunities for consumers to have a choice of Medicare Providers.
+The Primary Contractor must ensure that a Member who is eligible for both Medicaid and Medicare benefits has the right to access a Medicare product or service from the Medicare Provider of his/her choice, regardless of whether that Provider is enrolled in the BH-MCO network.
+BH-MCOs may establish policies and procedures for their networks that maximize opportunities for consumers to have a choice of Medicare Providers.

-The Primary Contractor must pay Medicare deductibles and coinsurance amounts relating to any Medicare-covered service for qualified Medicare beneficiaries up to the contracted Primary Contractor's rate for the service billed by network Providers.
-The Primary Contractor and Providers are prohibited from balance billing Members for Medicare deductibles or coinsurance.
-If the service is a covered Medicare service, the Primary Contractor is responsible to pay any Medicare coinsurance and deductible amount, whether or not the Medicare Provider is included in the Primary Contractor's Provider Network and whether or not the Medicare Provider has complied with the authorization requirements of the Contractor.
-Since Medicaid payment of Medicare deductible and coinsurance amounts may be made only to Medicaid participating Providers, Medicare Providers seeking payment must be enrolled in Medicaid.
+The Primary Contractor and its BH-MCO must pay Medicare deductibles and coinsurance amounts relating to any Medicare-covered service for qualified Medicare beneficiaries up to the contracted BH-MCO rate for the service billed by Network Providers.
+The Primary Contractor, its BH-MCO and Providers are prohibited from balance billing Members for Medicare deductibles or coinsurance.
+If the service is a covered Medicare service, the Primary Contractor is responsible to pay any Medicare coinsurance and deductible amount, whether or not the Medicare Provider is included in the BH-MCOs Provider Network, and whether or not the Medicare Provider has complied with the authorization requirements of the Contractor.
+Since Medicaid payment of Medicare deductible and coinsurance amounts may be made only to Providers enrolled in Medicaid , Medicare Providers seeking payment must be enrolled in Medicaid.

 If no contracted BH-MCO rate exists or if the Provider of the service is an Out-of-Network Provider, the Primary Contractor must pay deductibles and coinsurance up to the applicable Medical Assistance fee schedule amount for the service.
+For Medicare services that are not covered by either MA or the BH-MCO, the Primary

-For Medicare services that are not covered by either MA or the Primary Contractor, the Primary Contractor must pay cost-sharing to the extent that the payment made under Medicare for the service and the payment made by the Primary Contractor do not exceed 80% of the Medicare-approved amount.
+For Medicare services that are not covered by either MA or the BH-MCO, the Primary Contractor must pay cost-sharing to the extent that the payment made under Medicare for the service and the payment made by the BH-MCO do not exceed 80% of the Medicare-approved amount.

-In the event Medicare does not cover a service, the Primary Contractor may require Prior Authorization as a condition of payment for the service.
+In the event that Medicare does not cover a service, the Primary Contractor's BH-MCO may require Prior Authorization as a condition of payment for the service.